The Terminal Illness and Death of a Narcissistic Mother

-The death of a parent can be one of life's most traumatic events.
-It is a difficult time no matter what your age or your relationship with the dying parent.
-If the dying parent suffers from Narcissistic Personality Disorder you can find yourself in an even more overwhelming, confusing and painful situation.
+The death of a parent can be one of the most stressful and traumatic events in life.
+It is a often a difficult time no matter what your age or your relationship with the dying parent.
+If the parent has narcissistic personality disorder you can find yourself in an even more overwhelming, confusing and painful situation.
 Whether you have been no contact or you interact with your narcissistic parent on a daily basis, your emotions, friends, family and even your pastor may tell you to rush to the bedside of this parent.

 |The Sacred Role of Mother|

 The average person can not begin to grasp the idea that a mother is intentionally destroying her own child, especially if she masquerades as a "selfless saint."
 They have never witnessed just how fast the angel mask comes off or even dream of what is truly under the mask.
 A narcissist personality disordered mother uses this sacred belief of mother to her full advantage.

 Highly emotionally charged people are much more easily manipulated, so the flying monkeys may be in rare form.
 If anything, the manipulation with guilt and pity greatly increase during the stress of terminal illness and death.
 Narcissists are extremely jealous people, but they believe others are jealous of them.
-The jealousy can also increase during this time because now in addition to whatever else they were jealous about, they are now jealous of others being healthy.
+The jealousy can also increase during this time because now in addition to whatever else she was jealous about, she is now jealous of others being healthy.

-Whatever trauma, suffering or pain they have caused you or anyone else for decades is irrelevant.
-The whole world now needs to stop, take note and offer admiration, time, money, etc., for the narcissist who is now suffering.
+Whatever trauma, suffering or pain she has caused you or anyone else for decades is irrelevant.
+The whole world now needs to stop, take note and offer admiration, time, money, etc., for the narcissistic mother who is now suffering.
 Keep in mind that to the narcissist, this is their final grand performance.
 She became more brazen and more abusive when terminally ill.

-That is counter-intuitive to what normal, healthy human beings would do or contemplate another human being doing during this time.
-However, I literally saw her instantaneously change characters several times depending on who just walked in or out of the room.
+This is counter-intuitive to what normal, healthy human beings would do or contemplate another human being doing during this time.
+However, I literally saw my mother instantaneously change characters several times depending on who just walked in or out of the room.
 So be warned if you are the scapegoat.

-The Entitlement of a Narcissistic Personality Disordered Mother Knows No BoundsJust like in life, the entitlement of a terminally ill narcissistic personality disordered mother knows no bounds.
+The Entitlement of a Narcissistic Mother Knows No BoundsJust like in life, the entitlement of a terminally ill narcissistic personality disordered mother knows no bounds.
 During the nearly two year terminal illness her grown children and their families were to support her financially, as well as to provide 24/7 care.
 If it was not provided, the grown child was accused of not loving their mother.
 If one of the scapegoat children's families needed to go without utilities in order to support their mother, so be it.
 If a grown child had young children or a full time job, their 8 hour daily shift of personal care was still demanded.
 Only one of the two grown scapegoat children questioned this as being unreasonable - me.